elastisys/compliantkubernetes/docs/user-guide/prepare.md

 <!--endpoint-access-start-->

-Those URLs that your Elastisys Compliant Kubernetes administrator gave you all have a `$DOMAIN`, which will typically include your company name and perhaps the environment name.
+Those URLs that your Welkin administrator gave you all have a `$DOMAIN`, which will typically include your company name and perhaps the environment name.

 Your web portals are available at: